muratk5n/thirdwave/en/README.md

 ---

 Running VNC on RPi, desktop output to the smartphone.
+Board gets IP through DHCP/Wifi from phone's hotspot.

 ---